mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 1. Pick a transfer from the Kafka stream holding transfers awaiting settlement processing.
 There is no requirement for sequence preservation, so this service can pick up multiple transfer entries if this would accelerate processing.
 2   For each record in the **transferParticipant** table which belongs to thie transfer *and* whose **ledgerEntryType** column specifies a ledger entry type which does not belong to a settlement model which is settled both GROSS and IMMEDIATE, the service should generate a record in the **transferParticipantStateChange** table with a value of OPEN.
 The **currentStateChangeId** column for the record in the **transferParticipant** table should be set to point to the record in the **transferParticipantStateChange** table which was created.
 3   For each record in the **transferParticipant** table which belongs to thie transfer *and* whose **ledgerEntryType** column specifies a ledger entry type which belongs to a settlement model which is settled both GROSS and IMMEDIATE, the service should generate consecutive records in the **transferParticipantStateChange** table with the values: CLOSED, PENDING_SETTLEMENT, and SETTLED, in that order.
 The **currentStateChangeId** column for the record in the **transferParticipant** table should be set to point to the record in the **transferParticipantStateChange** table whose value is SETTLED.

+#### Updating status values for net settlements

+When the status is updated for a participant in a settlement which belongs to a settlement model which is not settled both GROSS and IMMEDIATE, then the constituent records for that participant in the settlement in the **transferParticipant** table need to be updated.
+The rules for this are:

+1. When the settlement is created, all the records in **transferParticipant** which belong to a transfer which belongs to a window which belongs to the settlement being created (i.e. which are contained in the inner join between **transferParticipant**, **transferfulfilment** (on **transferId**) and **settlementSettlementWindow** (on **settlementWindowId**) for the settlement Id which is being created) should have a record created in **settlementContentAggregationStateChange** with the **settlementWindowStateId** column set to PENDING_SETTLEMENT.
+2. When a participant's settlement status is updated to SETTLED in **settlementParticipantCurrency**, then all the records in **transferParticipant** for settlement windows which belong to that settlement, and whose participant and currency IDs match the participant and currency of the records in **settlementParticipantCurrency** which have been updated, shoul have their status set to SETTLED.

 Domain class diagram
 ====================